ArthurConmy/sae/README.md

 * Should we really be doing bias initialized to 0 in reinits?
 Seems like it makes a lot of non-zero fires, eek

-* Can't we make the neuron resampling procedure stochastic? i.e resample a neuron with some probablity that's a function of how few times it fired
+* Can't we make the neuron resampling procedure stochastic? i.e resample a neuron with some probability that's a function of how few times it fired

 ... then we sure should implement some good vizualization utils